 Personality of Lawyer

 This is crucial.
 While personality doesn’t always matter in a case, it does the majority of the time.
 You will be spending countless months with your attorney, so having one you like it important.
 However, even more importantly, the lawyer needs to have a personality that others like (i.e. court staffs, prosecutors, other lawyers, and judges).
 It is amazing the number of lawyers out there that are despised by the opposition.
 While consternation is powerful in certain situations, chronic personality conflicts is a problem.
 You get more honey with kindness than vinegar.
 What prosecutors need to know is that your lawyer can be tough when necessary.
 However, being tough for tough sake is not helpful.
-Personality goes a long way.
-As in (8) above, personality is often seen in reviews from former clients as well.
+Personality goes a long way and is often mentioned in reviews from former clients as well.

 Availability & Access